Examples of valid series IDs are C55, SE196, TM18.

 Maryland has also created the Mutual Consent Voluntary Adoption Registry which enrolls adoptees and their birth families who wish to find each other.
 For more information please contact:

-Maryland law stipulates that anyone seeking to adopt a child, whether through public or private agency, must first file a petition with the Circuit Court.
-It is placed on the adoption docket and adoption proceedings commence during which the court determines the best interests of the child.
-If the court authorizes the adoption, a decree is issued and filed in the adoption papers with the clerk of the court and placed under seal.
+Anyone seeking to adopt a child or place a child for adoption must first file a petition with the Circuit Court (Md.
+FAMILY LAW Code ann. § 5-331, §5-345, § 5-3B-12).
+The petition is placed on the adoption docket and adoption proceedings commence during which the court determines the best interests of the child.
+If the court authorizes the adoption, a decree is issued and filed in the adoption papers with the clerk of the court and placed under seal (see adoption papers under the individual county circuit court in the Guide to Government Records).

 There are no official adoption records prior to 1892.
 In 1892 the Maryland General Assembly passed an Act to amend article 16 of the code of Public General Laws, title "Chancery," Subtitle "Infants," by adding additional sections 62A through 62 F officially enacting the first adoption laws for the purposes of entitling a child under the guardianship of a petitioner all the same rights and privileges as if the child were the natural born child of the petitioner by acknowledging the child as such.
-(1892, ch.
-244)
+(Acts 1892, ch.
+244).
+Until the mid 1940s adoptions were filed among the equity papers.
+(See equity papers under the individual county circuit court in the Guide to Government Records).

 See also Register of Wills orphan's court and guardianship records for the appropriate county.